Paul Wilkinson is a UK freelance writer and journalist, PR and marketing professional, and has worked in the construction industry since 1987.

-Writing about construction IT, I produced a guide on website development for Construct IT in 2000, and contributed technology chapters to books on construction business development, on partnering and collaborative working, and on e-business in construction.
-My book Construction Collaboration Technologies: The Extranet Evolution – the UK’s first guide on the subject – was published in September 2005 by Taylor and Francis (available from Amazon).
+Writing about construction IT, Wilkinson produced a guide on website development for Construct IT in 2000, and contributed technology chapters to books on construction business development, on partnering and collaborative working, and on e-business in construction.
+His book Construction Collaboration Technologies: The Extranet Evolution – the UK’s first guide on the subject – was published in September 2005 by Taylor and Francis (available from Amazon).
 This blog started as a follow-up to that book, continuing the conversation online, and expanding the scope of collaboration discussed.

-I make no pretence that this blog is totally neutral.
+“I make no pretence that this blog is totally neutral.
 When I worked for one of the UK’s leading vendors (a disclosure I made regularly), I tried to retain a neutral perspective, aiming to report on relevant industry developments, offering new perspectives by virtue of being an industry insider.
-I have since undertaken projects and done consultancy work for other vendors and industry customers (I continue to disclose such connections when writing about these organisations).
+I have since undertaken projects and done consultancy work for other vendors and industry customers (I continue to disclose such connections when writing about these organisations).”

-This blog has some advertising (Google AdSense), but does not accept advertising from vendors, nor does it publish paid-for or sponsored content (see also my Contact page).
-I am open to approaches from vendors to write about their products, services, business, etc, and will (very) occasionally publish guest blog posts.
-However, as editor/blogger, I am selective about content, aiming to remain focused on online AEC collaboration and related developments.
-With the exception of guest posts, all opinions are mine and any mistakes are down to me.
+This blog has some advertising (Google AdSense), but does not accept advertising from vendors, nor does it publish paid-for or sponsored content (see also Contact page).
+Wilkinson is open to approaches from vendors to write about their products, services, business, etc, and will (very) occasionally publish guest blog posts.
+However, as editor/blogger, he is selective about content, aiming to remain focused on online AEC collaboration and related developments.
+He says: “With the exception of guest posts, all opinions are mine and any mistakes are down to me.”

 This blog began life in September 2005 on TypePad, but was migrated to a self-hosted instance of WordPress in April 2011.
 As a result of that migration, some links and images did not survive the transition, resulting in some broken links, etc (but as some websites and blogs have changed or disappeared some links will never work).